2018 Ad Diriyah ePrix: Post-qualifying

-Following deliberation in the pre-race driver meeting, the attack mode activation zone was moved 23 m closer to the start line and painted white lines indicating the zone's beginning and exit points were enlargened for improved visibility.
+Following deliberation in the pre-race driver meeting, the attack mode activation zone was moved 23 m closer to the start line and painted white lines indicating the zone's beginning and exit points were enlarged for improved visibility.
 Seven drivers received grid penalties: Dillmann had all of his qualifying laps invalidated for exceeding the maximum amount of permitted laps and his car lacked a data logger sensor.
 His teammate Turvey also had all of his timed laps cancelled for having no data logger sensor.
 The two Virgin teammates of Frijns and Bird, di Grassi and Rowland had all of their fastest qualifying times deleted for exceeding 250 kW due to a power overshoot from hitting a trackside bump.
 Mortara was issued a three-place grid penalty because Venturi had transgressed Formula E's 2018–19 Championship battery software implementation guide.
 Hence, the grid lined up after penalties as Félix da Costa, López, Buemi, Vandoorne, Vergne, d'Ambrosio, Lotterer, Evans, Paffett, Sims, Abt, Massa, Mortara, Rowland, Piquet, Günther, Rosenqvist, di Grassi, Bird, Frijns, Turvey and Dillmann.